DigitalState/Platform/platform/documentation/architecture/troubleshooting.md

 A microservice represents a collection of Docker containers for a particular subject.

+Also, the troubleshooting commands below are more direct against the microservice and doesn't go through the Ansible abstraction.

 ### Cache

 Clearing the cache for a given microservice: